-Discussion continues... from page 21

-and will be reinvested with very low returns.
+HARRP benefits from its long-term existence as a risk pool.
+HARRP's cumulative surplus assures HARRP's solvency.
+HARRP, like most public entity pools, has suffered due to stringent investment guidelines to which the pool must adhere that limit investments to short-term government securities.
+Much of HARRP's investment portfolio is maturing and will be reinvested with very low returns.
 Historically, investment income supplements the revenue generated by pool contributions and is a crucial factor in rate setting at the end of the year.